Understanding How Factors Affect One Another

-System diagrams are powerful tools that help you to understand how complex systems work.
-Systems analyzed may be anything from businesses, through biological population models, to the impact of social policy, etc.
+Systems diagrams are powerful tools that help you to understand how complex systems work.

-System diagrams are particularly helpful in showing you how a change in one factor may impact elsewhere.
-They are excellent tools for flushing out the long term impacts of a change.
-Importantly, a good system diagram will show how changing a factor may feed back to affect itself!
+They're particularly helpful for showing you how a change in one factor may impact elsewhere.
+They're excellent tools for flushing out the long-term impacts of a change.
+Importantly, a good systems diagram will show how changing a factor may feed back to affect itself!

-At the heart of the use of system diagrams is the idea of linking factors to show a relationship between them.
+At the heart of the use of systems diagrams is the idea of linking factors to show a relationship between them.

 For example a company may link the factors of product quality and customer satisfaction.
-It believes that as the quality of its goods change, so will customers' happiness with them.
+It believes that as the quality of its goods changes, so will customers' happiness.
 We show this as an arrow linking the two factors:

-The O shows that the relationship works in the opposite way: in this case as you raise price, customers' perceptions of good value reduce.
+The O shows that the relationship works in the opposite way: in this case, as you raise the price, customers' perceptions of good value reduce.

-Feedback is an important concept in the use of system diagrams – in very many cases changing one factor will impact on another factor, which will then affect the first.
+Feedback is an important concept in the use of systems diagrams.
+In very many cases, changing one factor will impact on another factor, which will then affect the first.

-Feedback will either reduce the impact of the change, or will amplify it.
+Feedback will either reduce the impact of the change, or amplify it.

 In this situation, improving the quality of service leads to improved customer satisfaction, which leads to an increase in demand for the company's service.
 In trying to meet this demand, the company has less time to devote to individual customers, which reduces its ability to improve quality further.